hoboarts/birka-test/README.md

 Prices of total order cost in DB specified in UAH (Ukrainian hryvnia). \
 Changes of currency rate occurs in admin settings screen.

-!Beware the changing of products|orders|users ID's counterr! \
+!Beware the changing of products|orders|users ID's counter! \
 Server will thrown error if detect the same ID ( ID 12 -> ID 12 = ERROR).

 Storing of product's images is temporary on herokuapp.com.
 If you upload new jpgs, it will be erased automatically at the end of the day or even earlier.
+Need to implement AWS S3.

 Test user: \
 email: testuser@example.com \